koengr/QCforBusiness/_advanced/strategic-actions.md

 Several organisations (especially consultants that would love to support you) have extensive writings on how to get started.
 Some examples:

-- [Capgemini – Quantum technologies: How to prepare your organization for a quantum advantage now](https://www.capgemini.com/insights/research-library/quantum-technologies/)
+- [Capgemini – Quantum technologies: How to prepare your organisation for a quantum advantage now](https://www.capgemini.com/insights/research-library/quantum-technologies/)